wq/wq/docs/guides/define-a-custom-input-type.md

 So far in this guide, we have relied on [wq.db]'s default [`ModelSerializer`][ModelSerializer] class, which automatically generates a form configuration from the Django model fields.
 It is possible to override the serializer for a model to further customize the generated configuration.
 (Though the underlying mechanism is different, this is directly analagous to how Django's [`ModelForm`][ModelForm] generates a default form field for each model field, but can be customized with `field_classes`.)

 To configure the serializer, create `db/survey/serializers.py` and define a class that extends `ModelSerializer`.
 You can then customize the field appearance by setting the `style` attribute on the [Serializer field].  (wq.db will search for a `wq_config` key and ignore the rest of the style.)
+For example, you might want to always render a multiple choice field as [`<Select/>`][input component], regardless of how many choices it has.

 #### db/survey/serializers.py